Skip to main content

 What are the best tips for the Ankle Dorsiflexion Stretch?

-Important for squat depth.
+Critical for improving squat depth.

-Lean into wall for support.
+Use the wall for balance and support.

 What are common Ankle Dorsiflexion Stretch mistakes to avoid?

-Not bending front knee enough.
+Not bending the front knee far enough forward.

 Letting your knees collapse inward during the Ankle Dorsiflexion Stretch puts dangerous rotational force on your knee ligaments.
 Push your knees out over your toes throughout the movement.